dotnet/msbuild/documentation/specs/proposed/RAR_caching_onepager.md

 performance wise.
 1ES team claims to have created an implementation that will either improve or not change the performance.
 We need to validate this claim and push back in case we find performance regression.
-Thorough testing will be needed especially
+Thorough testing will be needed especially to ensure the performance is not impacted.

 The risk is having to figure out a different way to help 1ES team to isolate their File I/Os if the caching hurts the performance.
 This could